 “I already told him,” Ricky Chang said.
 “He smells just like him.”

 Ricky Chang nodded.
 “Janice can’t go through that again.
 I won’t allow it.”
 He turned to Mr. and Mrs. Chu again.
 “You understand.
 You’re parents too.”

 Mr. and Mrs. Chu nodded at that time.

 That was when Victoria finally displayed some traces that she believed Ehlo’s words about the other three knowing her sister.
 Yet she still shook her head.
 “No, it can’t be.
 I don’t think he smells like Albert.
 Dad, you’ve mistaken.”

 Ricky Chang turned to his daughter.
-“You were never that close to Albert the past.
+“You were never that close to Albert in the past.
 If you were, you would recognize it.
 I smelled it right away when Arthur and Mary introduced me to him earlier.
 But I just couldn’t figure what it was until they mentioned Janice.”